themasonator/themasonator.github.io/_posts/2023-09-01-Classifying_Images_Of_Skin_Lesions_Using_Transfer_Learning.md

 or perhaps this way:
 75.94 - 63.36 = 12.58%

-This indicates that the bias and variance are very similar and to improving the model I would prioritise reducing the bias.
+This indicates that the bias and variance are very similar and to improve the model I would prioritise reducing the bias.
 To do that I would use a bigger convolutional neural network or a transformer model, of which many are available as this model was selected primarily for its small size.
 If it hadn't already seemingly converged I could also train the model for even longer.

 #### Citations
 - \[1\] Tschandl P., Rosendahl C. & Kittler H. The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions.
 Sci.
 Data 5, 180161 doi.10.1038/sdata.2018.161 (2018)